invariant-labs/protocol/docs/docs/aleph_zero/sdk.md

 ### Storage

 These interfaces are essential for managing various aspects of the Invariant's storage.
-It is important to note that these interfaces are exported from Rust to TypeScript using wasm-bindgen, providing seamless integration between the two languages.
+It is important to note that these interfaces are exported from Rust to TypeScript using wasm-bindgen, providing integration between the two languages.
 Read more about storage [here](storage.md).

 ```typescript
 interface InvariantConfig {